PKUMDL-AI/EVER/data/Readme.md

 2. In the file "EVER-Extended data.xlsx",

    Data in the "gen_incidence" tab are used for drawing Figure 2

    Data in the "incidence_clinic&prediction" tab are used for drawing Figure 3

    Data in the "KD_normalization" tab  are used for drawing Figure 4

    Data in the "IC50_normalization" tab are used for drawing Figure 5

    Data in the "KM&Kcat" and "IC50_normalization" tabs  are used for drawing Figure 6

    Data in the "bosutinib&ponatinib" tab  are used for drawing Figure 7

    Data in the “Gefitinib” tab are used for drawing Figure 8.

+# EVER-Extended Computational Data

+Due to the size of computional data is large, it is available with this URL (coming soon).

 # EVER-Supplementary Data Figures